pintail105/SailingTools/README.md

 The original layout was designed for the Garmin Forerunner 235.
 Layouts for other round-faced watches are now included, though there could be minor issues to different font sizes on different devices.
 Please feel free to let me know if there are issues with the layout on a particular watch, or for requests to support a specific watch.

 Disclaimer: Do not use this app for primary navigational purposes.

+I wrote this app because I love sailing, and I needed a quick and easy app to use while racing or just cruising around the lake.
+I don't accept any payment.
+But, if you find this app useful, the best payment I could imagine is an invitation to come sailing with you.

 Main View:
 ![Main View](https://github.com/pintail105/SailingTools/raw/master/img/mainView.png?raw=true "Main View")